IT logo, Information Technology, University of OklahomaPhoto of City Skyline

 Talk Abstract

 The OU Supercomputing Center for Education & Research (OSCER) celebrated its 7th anniversary on August 31 2008.
-In this report, we examine what OSCER is, how OSCER began, and where OSCER is going.
+In this report, we examine what OSCER is, what OSCER does, and where OSCER is going.

 Biography